-On March 26, 2025, the Company entered into a new credit agreement (the "Credit Agreement") with the National Bank of Canada providing an aggregate of up to \$13.5 million, comprising of a (i) \$4.0 million revolving credit facility (the "Revolving Facility"), (ii) \$3.0 million non-revolving delayed draw term loan facility (the "Acquisition Line"), and (iii) \$6.5 million non-revolving term loan facility (the "Term Loan" and together with the Revolving Facility and the Acquisition Line, the "Credit Facilities").
+On March 26, 2025, the Company entered into a new credit agreement (the "Credit Agreement") with the National Bank of Canada ("NBC") providing an aggregate of up to \$13.5 million in loans, comprised of a (i) \$4.0 million revolving credit facility (the "Revolving Facility"), (ii) \$3.0 million non-revolving delayed draw term loan facility (the "Acquisition Line"), and (iii) \$6.5 million non-revolving term loan facility (the "Term Loan" and together with the Revolving Facility and the Acquisition Line, the "Credit Facilities").
+The Company utilized proceeds from the Term Loan to repay the existing credit facilities, Debentures and related party loans.
 The Credit Facilities provide NeuPath with additional capital to execute on its growth plan, while also helping the Company refinance its existing debt.
 The Credit Agreement replaces the Company's existing credit facilities.